Toronto subway: Abandoned plans

 The Queen subway line was a subway line first proposed in 1911.
 When Line 1 was first built, a roughed-in station was included under Queen station, with the intention that the Queen subway would be the city's second subway line.
 The route of the Queen subway line is included in the routes for both the Relief Line and the Ontario Line proposals.

 The Eglinton West line was a proposed subway line in the late 1980s on which construction began in the early 1990s.
 It was cancelled after the election of Mike Harris as premier of Ontario.
 Much of its planned route is included in Line 5 Eglinton.

 One proposed expansion of Line 2 Bloor–Danforth into Mississauga included eight potential stations stretching west from Kipling station to Mississauga City Centre, retrofitting some existing GO Transit stations.
 The plan was for the subway stations to open in 2011.
-Mississauga mayor Hazel McCallion and the Regional Municipality of Peel did not support the project.
+Then–Mississauga mayor Hazel McCallion and the Regional Municipality of Peel did not support the project.

 The Relief Line was a proposed heavy-rail subway line running from Pape station south to Queen Street East and then west to the vicinity of Toronto City Hall.
 The proposal included intermediate stations at Sherbourne Street, Sumach Street, Broadview Avenue, and another near Gerrard Square.
 In January 2016, alignment options and possible stations were still being studied, and the project was unfunded.
 Construction was expected to take about ten years to complete.
 As early as 2008, Metrolinx chair Rob MacIsaac expressed the intent to construct the Relief Line to prevent overcrowding along Line 1.
 Toronto City Council also expressed support for this plan.
 In April 2019, the Government of Ontario under Doug Ford announced that the Ontario Line would be built instead of the Relief Line.
 As a result, TTC and City of Toronto staff suspended further planning work on the Relief Line in June 2019.

 Transit City

 The Sheppard East LRT was a proposed light rail line running east from Don Mills station to Morningside Avenue in Scarborough.
 The line was to be 13 km long with 25 surface stations and one underground connection at Don Mills station on Line 4 Sheppard.
 Construction of the Sheppard East LRT was to start upon completion of Line 6 Finch West.
 However, in July 2016, the Toronto Star reported the Sheppard LRT had been deferred indefinitely.
 In April 2019, Premier Doug Ford announced that the provincial government would extend Line 4 Sheppard to McCowan Road at some unspecified time in the future, replacing the proposed Sheppard East LRT.

 The Don Mills LRT was a proposed LRT line that would have headed north from Pape station along Don Mills to Don Mills station.
 Its route was later incorporated into the Relief Line and Ontario Line proposals.

-The Scarborough Malvern LRT was a proposed LRT line from Kennedy station east to the University of Toronto Scarborough.
-Its route was later incorporated into a proposed eastern expansion of Line 5 Eglinton.